Abraham Frères

 Abraham Frères, letterhead, 1918.

-In 1906, Moshe (Moritz) Abraham and Haim Abraham, two of four orphaned brothers from Rushtchuk in Bulgaria left their hometown and came to Constantinople, the capital of the Ottoman Empire.
+In 1906, Moritz Abraham and Haim Abraham, two of four orphaned brothers from Rushtchuk in Bulgaria left their hometown and came to Constantinople, the capital of the Ottoman Empire.
 There, they established Abraham Frères, an importer of small manufactured goods from Germany and Central Europe.
 Their business was successful , and they were variously described as "prosperous merchants" and "well-to-do importers".

 While their business required them to frequently travel, or to temporarily relocate to Germany or Vienna during the first World War, they also devoted much time to Zionist activism.
 They both belonged to Maccabi, the Jewish athlelic organization Maccabi, with Haim in particular being one of its leaders and the main driver for transforming the association into a national-Zionist group.
 Moritz and Haim both belonged Bnei Brit, another proto-Zionist group, which provided help to children's education, and provided fee food for victims of the Balkan wars; Finally, Moriz led the short-lived Zionist Federation of the Orient, an umbrella for 16 organizations with 6,000 members.